-Over 10 million Australians use the flybuys program to earn points, but if your points strategy only involves scanning your card at the register, you may not be maximising your points earning.
+Over ten million people in Australia use the flybuys program to earn points but if your points strategy only involves scanning your card at the register, you may not be maximising your points earning.

-There are plenty of different ways to use your flybuys points once you’ve got them, including transferring them to Etihad Guest Miles.
-Flybuys have also recently announced their partnership with Velocity too.
+There are plenty of different ways to use your flybuys points once you’ve got them, including transferring them to Velocity Points.

 Earning at the register